TomasBoda/agent-lang/thesis.md

 ```

 ##### 2.5.2.2 Boolean Unary Expression
 Boolean unary expression is used to negate a boolean value using the emphasis `!` operator.
-The operand can be either a plain boolean (`true` or `false`) or an identifier holding a boolean value.
+The operand can either be a plain boolean literal (`true` or `false`) or an identifier holding a boolean value.
 ```
 agent data_instance 1 {
     const value = false;